-The intention here is to ensure that TCP does not over-correct when it reduces its congestion window, so that the issues relating to the slow inflation rate of the window are less critical for overall TCP performance.
+The intention here is to ensure that TCP does not over-correct when it reduces its congestion window, so that the problems relating to the slow inflation rate of the window are less critical for overall TCP performance.
 The critical part of this work lies in the filtering technique that takes a noisy sequence of measurement samples and applies an anti-aliasing filter followed by a low-pass discrete-time filter to the data stream in order to generate a reasonably accurate available bandwidth estimate.
-This is coupled with the minimum RTT measurement to provide a lower bound for the TCP congestion window setting following detecting of packet loss and subsequent fast retransmit repair of the data stream.
-If the packet loss has been caused by network congestion the new setting will be lower than the threshold bandwidth (lower by the ratio $RTT{min} / RTT{current}$), so that the new sending rate will also allow the queued backlog of traffic along the path to clear.
-If the packet loss has been caused by media corruption, the RTT value will be closer to the minimum RTT value, in which case the TCP session rate backoff will be smaller in size, allowing for a faster recovery of the previous data rate.
+This estimate is coupled with the minimum RTT measurement to provide a lower bound for the TCP congestion window setting following detection of packet loss and subsequent fast retransmit repair of the data stream.
+If the packet loss is caused by network congestion the new setting will be lower than the threshold bandwidth (lower by the ratio $RTT{min}$ / $RTT{current}$ ), so that the new sending rate will also allow the queued backlog of traffic along the path to clear.
+If the packet loss is caused by media corruption, the RTT value will be closer to the minimum RTT value, in which case the TCP session-rate backoff is smaller, allowing for a faster recovery of the previous data rate.

-While this approach has direct application in environments where the probability of bit level corruption is intermittently high, such as often encountered with wireless systems, it also has some application to the long delay high speed TCP environment.
-The rate backoff of TCP Westwood is one that is based on the RTT{min} / $RTT{current}$ ratio, rather than rate halving in conventional TCP, or a constant ratio, such as used in MulTCP, allowing the TCP session to oscillate its sending rate closer to the achievable bandwidth rather than performing a relatively high impact rate backoff in response to every packet loss event.
+Although this approach has direct application in environments where the probability of bit-level corruption is intermittently high, such as often encountered with wireless systems, it also has some application to the long-delay, high-speed TCP environment.
+The rate backoff of TCP Westwood is one that is based on the RTT ${\rm min}$ / RTT ${\rm current}$ ratio, rather than rate halving in conventional TCP, or a constant ratio, such as used in MulTCP, allowing the TCP session to oscillate its sending rate closer to the achievable bandwidth rather than performing a relatively high-impact rate backoff in response to every packet loss event.